The 21th RHCA conference and the 30th RCP meeting

 active role in WCO operations amid the pandemic.
 During the

-first session, the head of RILO presented the progress report detailing the
+first session, the head of RILO AP, Mr. Hyungmin BAEK, presented the progress report of RILO AP's achievement containing the

 history, membership, and, mainly, activities of RILO, which made efforts on how